 - Denying access to electronically stored data or interfering with information needed to access this data.

 - Purposely ignoring email or voice mail requests for information or help.

-Similar to Information Hoarding, Power Hoarding involves inflating one’s value or diminishing the value of others.
+Power Hoarding is a similar dynamic and involves inflating one’s value or diminishing the value of others.
 Examples are: